telekom/5g-trace-visualizer/README.md

 ### HTTP/2 trace

 While at some point it would be nice to have real 5G traces as examples, it is currently not possible to post those.
-They typically contain intra-NF communication and/or protocol specifics.
+They typically contain intra-NF communication and/or proprietary protocol specifics.
 So they are not easy to come by.

 As alternative, we will use the sample HTTP/2 capture from the [Wireshark wiki](https://wiki.wireshark.org/HTTP2) and show you how to use the application with the [``http2-h2c.pcap``](https://wiki.wireshark.org/HTTP2?action=AttachFile&do=get&target=http2-h2c.pcap) file